 1. Size dc wiring to minimize voltage drop.
-The acceptable wire size depends on your installation.
+Acceptable wire size depends on the installation.
 As a guideline, the voltage drop should not exceed 1% of nominal output voltage at full current.
 Refer to the table below to determine the voltage drops for various wire sizes, currents and distances.